 Magnolia ‘Judy Zuk’

 A small, fastigiate tree raised by Brooklyn Botanic Garden.
-It’s tulip-shaped, apricot-yellow flowers appear with the unfurling foliage at the end of April and last for several weeks.
+This yellow magnolia’s tulip-shaped, apricot-yellow flowers appear with the unfurling foliage at the end of April and last for several weeks.
 These are flushed pink on the outside of the tepals and have a fruity fragrance.
 5m.

 Magnolia ‘Yellow Fever’

 A small tree with an upright habit.
 Its large, pale-yellow flowers are flushed pink and appear before the foliage during April.
-The flowers have a sweet fragrance and over time fade to an ivory-cream colour.
-A hybrid with M. denudata.
+The yellow magnolia flowers have a sweet fragrance and over time fade to an ivory-cream colour.
+A hybrid with Magnolia denudata.
 5m.
 USDA 4a-8b.

 Magnolia x brooklynensis ‘Yellow Bird’

-A fast-growing, pyramidal, small tree with cup-shaped, yellow flowers.
+A fast-growing, pyramidal, small yellow magnolia with cup-shaped, yellow flowers.
 These open progressively from late April, for about a month, at the same time as the foliage, and on opening have a slight greenish tinge to the base of the tepals.
 7m.
 USDA 4a-8b.